AntonMolchanov/sum-up/README.md

 #### To send requests to server, make sure you passed `authorization` header with the token as a value

+## Server URL - `/api/:entityName`
+So if you want to send requests related to Days - use `/api/days` endpoint

+All Pleasures related requests would be sent to `/api/pleasures` endpoint

 #### **`GET`**

 **_Returns_** an Array with entities from DB of user you mentioned in authorization token